This is dedicated to the memory of my beloved maternal grandfather, Abraham – “silver in his hair and gold in his heart”

 j) “Colóquios dos simples e drogas da India” (Conversations on Indian Herbs and Drugs) was published in Goa on April 10, 1563 by Portuguese Jewish physician/naturalist Garcia da Orta, a pioneer of tropical medicine, nearly a hundred years earlier to the publication of “Hortus Malabaricus”.

 k) The Doop Boek was maintained for 40 years and was sent to London in 1932 for repairs.
-Having rebound in the original style, it is unavailable to those who seek it but would appreciate the availability of a Photostat copy of the original book to satisfy their curiosity.
+Having rebound in the original style, it is unavailable for public scrutiny although a Photostat copy of the original book is, I understand, available to satisfy their curiosity.

 l) For more details on Kerala: http://www.keralatourism.org